d-plaindoux/thicket/README.md

 ### System Evolution

-Since side immutability is an important paradgim in the language data mutability replaces this features based on object evolution rather than object modification.
+Since immutability is an important paradgim in the language data mutability is based on object evolution rather than object modification using side effects.
 For this purpose a dedicated instruction is proposed.
 The result of such instruction is a new data built using an original and a set of modified attributes or methods.
 A data can be simple model instance but also a class instance.
 This last perspective allows code mutation.